joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-9/lab.md

 });
 ```

-> > example of a simple express application that serves a HTML file.
+<em> example of a simple express application that serves a HTML file.
 Make sure you have an index.html file in the root of your project.
-Further, make sure you have imported the path module at the top of your file!
+Further, make sure you have imported the path module at the top of your file! </em>

 ```html
 <!DOCTYPE html>